paudiaz99/Z-Core-FPGA/README.md

 ## Performance

 All measurements on DE10-Lite (MAX 10) at 50 MHz.
+For a detailed performance analysis on Z-Core, visit: https://paudiazcuesta.com/posts/z-core-performance/.

 ### CoreMark